tktracker/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

   - **Block** - Disable the warning prompt if another disk encryption service is on the device.
   - **Not configured** - Allow the warning for other disk encryption to be shown.

+  > [!TIP]
+  > To install BitLocker automatically and silently on a device that’s Azure AD joined and runs Windows 1809 or later, this setting must be set to *Block*.
+For more information, see [Silently enable BitLocker on devices](../protect/encrypt-devices.md#silently-enable-BitLocker-on-devices).

   When set to *Block*, you can then configure the following setting:

   - **Allow standard users to enable encryption during Azure AD Join**